unwired/pypacker/README.md

 	Ethernet, Radiotap, IEEE80211, ARP, DNS, STP, PPP, OSPF, VRRP, DTP, IP, ICMP, PIM, IGMP, IPX, TCP, UDP, SCTP, HTTP, NTP, RTP, DHCP, RIP, SIP, Telnet, HSRP, Diameter, SSL, TPKT, Pmap, Radius, BGP

-**Q**:	How are protocols added?

-**A**:  Short answer: Extend Packet class and add the class variable `__hdr__` to define header fields.
-        Long answer: See examples/new_protocol.py for a very complete example.
+**Q**:	Are there any plans to support [xyz]?

+**A**:	New features are added to Pypacker as a result of me needing them or people contributing
+	them - no formal plans for adding support for particular features in future releases exist.
+	A general guideline for contribution can be found in the file HACKING.

 **Q**:	How can I contribute to this project?

 **A**:	Please use the Gitlab bug-tracker for bugs/feature request.
 Please read the bugtracker for
 	already known bugs before filing a new one.
 Patches can be send via pull request.

-**Q**:	Under which license Pypacker is issued?

-**A**:	It's the GPLv2 License (see LICENSE file for more information).

-**Q**:	Are there any plans to support [protocol xyz]?

-**A**:	Support for particular protocols is added to Pypacker as a result of me needing this feature or people contributing
-	that support - no formal plans for adding support for particular protocols in particular future releases exist.

 **Q**:	There is problem xyz with Pypacker using Windows 3.11/XP/7/8/mobile etc. Can you fix that?

 **A**:	The basic features should work with any OS.
 Optional ones may make trouble (eg interceptor).

+**Q**:	Under which license Pypacker is issued?

+**A**:	It's the GPLv2 License (see LICENSE file for more information).

 **Q**:	Calling copy.deepcopy(some_packet) raises an exception "TypeError: can't pickle Struct objects".